apalbright/thelittledataset/content/about.md

 ### Ongoing Projects

-- "Examining the Lasting Consequences of the Tulsa Race Riots of 1921” (with Nathan Nunn and James Feigenbaum)
+- "Examining the Lasting Consequences of the Tulsa Race Riots of 1921" (with Nathan Nunn and James Feigenbaum)
-    - **We are hiring RAs for this project!** [More info here.](https://economics.harvard.edu/files/economics/files/ra_nunn.pdf)
 - "Can Judge Bias Training Reduce Racial Disparities in Bail Decisions?"
 - "No Money Bail, No Problems?
 Evidence from a Pretrial Administrative Release Program"